Disability, Race & Equity: Exploring Intersectionality, Advancing Justice

 Santa Clara County Office of Education 1290 Ridder Park Dr, San Jose, CA, United States

 Around 144,000 residents of Santa Clara County have a disability.
 The disability community experiences a number of poorer outcomes compared to the general population.
-People with disabilities are twice as likely […]
+People with disabilities are twice as likely to live in poverty, with 27% living at poverty level.
+Up to 85% of youth in juvenile detention facilities have a disability, yet only 37% […]

 IEP Basics and Beyond